Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/ReadMe_First.txt

 Running Examples
 =================
-To run any example, any OMM provider application/component is needed to source the data from.
+To run any consumer example, any OMM provider application/component is needed to source the data from.
 Any OMM based provider (UPA/RFA) or (ADS/EED) may be used.

+To run any non-interactive provider example an ADH is required.